-According to the ADA, service animals are "dogs that are individually trained to do work or perform tasks for people with disabilities."
+According to the Americans with Disabilities Act, service animals are "dogs that are individually trained to do work or perform tasks for people with disabilities."
 We welcome service animals to enjoy all public areas of our parks as long as the service animal is accompanied by a visitor with a disability and is acting in a working capacity.